watsonik/rss_reader/README.md

-      --date [DATE]     Get news on a specified date --to-html TO_HTML The absolute path where new .html file will be saved --to-pdf TO_PDF   The absolute path where new .pdf file will be saved
+      --date [DATE]     Get news on a specified date --to-html TO_HTML The absolute path where new .html file will be saved --to-pdf TO_PDF   The absolute path where new .pdf file will be saved --colorize        Prints the result of the utility in colorized mode

 JSON structure: